salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # examples

-- Preview the target org "myOrg" in a desktop environment.
+- Preview the target org "myOrg" in a desktop environment:
   <%= config.bin %> <%= command.id %> --target-org myOrg
 - Preview the application "myApp" for the target org "myOrg" in a desktop environment:
   <%= config.bin %> <%= command.id %> --name MyApp --target-org myOrg --device-type desktop